Faazil/100-days-of-devops/challenges/week-05/day-35.md

 2. Available Methods

-    You can install docker in many ways, like using RPM repository, downloading the docker package, or using a bash script.
+    You may install docker in many ways, like using RPM repository, downloading the docker package, or using a bash script.
 I would recommended to install using rpm repository, or using one script solution.

 3. Install Using BASH Script